AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

-As an example, the ``pseudo_label_list`` passed in MNIST Addition is all the possible digits, namely, ``[0,1,2,...,9]``, and the ``logic_forward`` should be: “Add the two labels in the pseudo label sample to get the result.”.
+As an example, the ``pseudo_label_list`` passed in MNIST Addition is all the possible digits, namely, ``[0,1,2,...,9]``, and the ``logic_forward`` should be: “Add the two labels in the pseudo label example to get the result.”.
 Therefore, the construction of the KB (``add_kb``) for MNIST Addition would be:

 .. code:: python